aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 <div class="note">Any interface with one abstract method can be used with lambdas, but there
     is an annotation, `@FunctionalInterface`, to go on interfaces explicitly intended for this purpose.
-We recommend so annotating any interfaces in your project you explicitly intend to implement with lambdas.
+We recommend so annotating any interfaces in your project you explicitly intend to implement with lambdas.</div>